Simulating $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Theory

-If $\ket{\phi}$ has non-zero overlap with only a small number of states, then measurements of the squared magnitudes of correlation functions obtained from quantum simulations can be fit to this oscillatory form in order to extract the energy differences $E_n - E_m$ of those states.
-As an idealized example, taking $\ket{\phi}$ to be $\ket{\phi_{01}} = (\ket{E_0} + \ket{E_1})/\sqrt{2}$ would lead to a correlation function of the form
+Measurements of $|C(t)|^2$ from quantum simulations can be fit to this oscillatory form in order to extract energy differences $E_n - E_m$.

-Identifying states with identically zero overlap onto all but a small number of energy eigenstates is not possible in general; nevertheless correlation functions involving states dominantly overlapping with a small number of energy eigenstates can be useful for the determination of energy splittings.
-These calculations can be used for scale setting and subsequent predictions in eventual applications of quantum simulation to 3+1 dimensional lattice gauge theories.
-In other applications, the inclusive sum over states could be of interest for calculations of real-time response functions.

-The initial state $\ket{\phi(N_s)}$ used in our quantum simulations is a superposition of two gauge-invariant states: $\ket{\Omega(N_s)}$, which is the noninteracting vacuum state and expected to have significant overlap with the interacting vacuum state, and $\ket{P(N_s)}$, which is expected to have significant overlap with excited states such as electron-positron bound states.
-Explicitly, the states $|\Omega(N_s)\rangle$ and $|P(N_s)\rangle$ are defined for lattices with $N_s$ as
+Because we do not explicitly project to the gauge-invariant sector of Hilbert space during time evolution, our simulations must start with gauge-invariant initial states in order to construct gauge-invariant correlation functions.
+Here we choose our initial state to be a linear superposition of two gauge-invariant states: the non-interacting vacuum state $\ket{\Omega}$ and a state $\ket{P}$ that is expected to have significant overlap with excited states such as electron-positron bound states.
+Explicitly, the states $|\Omega(N_s)\rangle$ and $|P(N_s)\rangle$ are defined for lattices of size $N_s$ as

 where $H$ is the Hadamard gate and $m=N_s/2-1$ is the center lattice site.
 The superposition of these two states